Salamu

 Athletes and swimmers at this years games will be able to take advantage of alot of things.
 They will be able to have proper fish and chips, they will be able to ride on a proper public transport system which actually works, and they will be able to take advantage of loose well fit Essex and Geordie birds which will virtually be fed to they on tap.

-of fit Essex and Geordie birds on tap.
+Athletes and Swimmers will have a plethora of fit Essex and Geordie birds on tap.
+Lucky Bastards! |

 I must admit that I am a bit envious about that last advantage but I have had my days of enjoying the wonders of loose Essex and Geordie birds.